jsdario/dotenv/README.md

   * lg = log # with colors
   * pl = pull --rebase
   * undo = reset --soft HEAD^
-  * `undo --hard will stash dirty directory after a soft undo
+  * `undo --hard` will stash dirty directory after a soft undo
   * sm = submodule
-  r = pull-request --target-branch master
+  * pr = pull-request --target-branch master
 * No fast forward on merges by default (always create a merge commit, normally I decide wether or not get rid of it manually)